 Search the online public catalog

 After selecting an animal for your report, input its name into the search box in the library catalog.
 You can do a keyword search or you can select "Subject" from the dropdown if you wish to do a subject search.
 Enter your subject in the search box, for example "birds north america," then click on "Search."
 A strong list of selections will result.

 If you have found results, do you know how to locate them on the shelf?
 Get help from library reference staff to learn how to find your results.
 Reference staff will show you how to decipher the computer's response, showing you where you can find the materials.
 Is the branch location box the same as where you are?
 If the status shows the item "Available," then you will be able to find it today.
 Note down the call number.
 You can get help from library reference staff to find the item on the shelf.

 If the materials are not available at the branch where you are doing your research, you could ask for your selections to be brought to your most convenient branch library, so that you can more easily pick them up.
-You can request the material with your library card number and PIN number by clicking on "REQUEST" and inputting those two numbers in their appropriate boxes without spaces.
-You can get help from staff to request your items, and you may have up to 15 requests on your record at a time.
+You can request the material with your library card number and PIN number by clicking the green "Place Hold" checkmark next to the item listing in the catalog.
+You will need to log in with your library card number and PIN to place the hold.
+You can also get help from staff to request a hold for your items.
 If you need more information, you will enjoy another part of this pathfinder which will suggest other types of materials to use that will help you have a great report.
 Look at "Websites" and "Reference Databases" to enrich the information you are gathering.